startreedata/pinot-quickstart/README.md

 ```

 ## Makefile

-To simplify seeding Apache Pinot by defining the Pinot tables and loading it with data.
-The [Makefile](./Makefile) contains all the commands.
+To simplify seeding Apache Pinot, define all the commands to create the Pinot tables and load them with data in a [Makefile](./Makefile).
 Run the all using the single command below.

 ```bash
 make all